CherryNetwork/oss-project-template/GOVERNANCE.md

 * Conduct guidelines
 * Maintaining the list of maintainers

-The current GC members are:
+The current TC members are:

-* Angie Jones, Head of Developer Relations, TBD
-* Julie Kim, Head of Legal, TBD
-* Nidhi Nahar, Head of Patents and Open Source, Block
-* Andrew Lee Rubinger, Head of Open Source, TBD
-* Max Sills, Counsel for Intellectual Property, Block
+* Herman Jacobs, Chief Executive Officer, Cherry Labs
+* Buer, Chief Techology Officer, Cherry Labs
+* Romeo P., Lead Cryptographer, Cherry Labs
+* Michael M., Project Lead, SphereLink

 Members are not to be contacted individually.
-The GC may be reached through `tbd-open-source-governance@squareup.com` and is an available resource in mediation or for sensitive cases beyond the scope of project maintainers.
+The TC may be reached through `tc@cherry.network` and is an available resource in mediation or for sensitive cases beyond the scope of project maintainers.
 It operates as a "Self-appointing council or board" as defined by Red Hat: [Open Source Governance Models](https://www.redhat.com/en/blog/understanding-open-source-governance-models).